We use some essential cookies to make this website work.

-Three pesticides are licensed for control of the larvae, or caterpillars, of oak processionary moth (OPM).
-These are Bacillus thuringiensis var kurstaki (BT), diflubenzuron and deltamethrin.
+Two pesticides are licensed for control of the larvae, or caterpillars, of oak processionary moth (OPM).
+These are Bacillus thuringiensis var kurstaki (BT) and deltamethrin.
 Further information about them is available on the Health & Safety Executive (HSE) website.

 The status and availability of chemicals can change from year to year, so it is important to check the manufacturer’s label and the HSE website to ensure that there is current approval for the use intended.

-BT and diflubenzuron are most effective against young (L1–L3 growth stage) caterpillars, so optimum timing of applications is crucial.
+BT is most effective against young (L1–L3 growth stage) caterpillars, so optimum timing of applications is crucial.
 Surveys and monitoring of egg hatch are important to getting this right.

 BT and other growth-regulating insecticides are less effective against older (L4-L6 stage) caterpillars.
 However, deltamethrin can still be applied, provided there is good coverage and spraying takes place while the caterpillars are outside the nests.
 It is therefore the preferred insecticide for dealing with these later stages as an alternative to caterpillar or nest removal.
 (See Section 7 – Nest and larvae removal).

-BT and diflubenzuron are often favoured for pest control because of the way they target larvae, meaning they have have less impact on non-target species than deltamethrin can have.
+BT is often favoured for pest control because of the way it targets larvae, meaning it has less impact on non-target species than deltamethrin can have.

-However, where eradication is the objective, such as in the Control or Protected Zones, a single dose of BT or diflubenzuron will not be fully effective.
-A second, follow-up spray must be applied seven to 10 days later in the case of BT, or two to four weeks later for diflubenzuron.
+However, where eradication is the objective, such as in the Control or Protected Zones, a single dose of BT will not be fully effective.
+A second, follow-up spray of BT must be applied seven to 10 days after the first.

 A single treatment should be enough in the Core Zone if the objective is simply to suppress the caterpillar population.

 Deltamethrin is less selective, but kills on contact and acts fast.
-It might be a more appropriate insecticide to use for more-mature caterpillars, which become tolerant of BT and diflubenzuron.
+It might be a more appropriate insecticide to use for more-mature caterpillars, which become tolerant of BT.

-However, deltamethrin is highly toxic to bees and aquatic life, and particular care must therefore be taken when using this product, and diflubenzuron, on or near flowering plants as well as rivers, streams, ponds or other water bodies.
+However, deltamethrin is highly toxic to bees and aquatic life, and particular care must therefore be taken when using this product on or near flowering plants as well as rivers, streams, ponds or other water bodies.
 Always check the product label for full information.